 - The chance that scoliosis may progress.

-Scoliosis is a back condition that causes the spine to curve to the side, which results to bad posture and back pain.
-It develops in children and adolescents, between the ages of 9 and 16, during the growth spurt of puberty.
-It differs from kyphosis (convex curvature of the spine in the thoracic region) and lordosis (inward curvature of the lumbar and cervical regions of the spine), as the curve is to the side.
+Scoliosis is a back condition that causes the spine to curve to the side, resulting in bad posture and back pain.
+It develops in children and adolescents, between the ages of 9 and 16 from growth spurts during puberty.
+It differs from kyphosis (convex curvature of the spine in the thoracic region) and lordosis (inward curvature of the lumbar and cervical regions of the spine), as the curve in scoliosis is to the side.

 In most cases, scoliosis occurs gradually and if it’s not severe it can be painless.
 You can detect scoliosis by looking at your child’s back from behind.
-If the spine has a sideways curve in the lower part of the spine (lumbar curve), in the upper part of the spine (thoracic curve) or one that goes from the upper to lower part of the spine and looks like and S (thoracolumbar curve), then they have scoliosis.
+If the spine has a sideways curve in the lower part of the spine (lumbar curve), in the upper part of the spine (thoracic curve), or a curve that goes from the upper to lower part of the spine that has an ‘S’ shape (thoracolumbar curve), your child has scoliosis.